markroland/dotstar-sequences/readme.md

 Fill the LEDs with a solid color.

-##### dotstar_clock.py

-Render a clock face with hour indicators, and hands for the hour, minute and second.

 ##### dotstar_fade.py

 Fade from one color to another.
 RGB and HSV fade modes are supported.